ckan/ckan/doc/maintaining/multilingual.rst

 ::

-  ckan -c |/path/to/ckan.ini| create-test-data translations
+  ckan -c |ckan.ini| create-test-data translations

 See :doc:`/maintaining/cli` for more details.